VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/02-read-content-from-a-database.md

 First, we need to create the java class file.
 For that, you need to click on the following link, which open the empty file in the editor: ``src/main/java/com/example/service/FruitRepository.java``{{open}}

-Then, copy the below content into the file (or use the `Copy to editor` button):
+Then, copy the below content into the file (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/java/com/example/service/FruitRepository.java" data-target="replace">
 package com.example.service;

 import org.springframework.data.repository.CrudRepository;

-public interface FruitRepository extends CrudRepository&lt;Fruit, Integer&gt; {
+public interface FruitRepository extends CrudRepository&lt;Fruit, Long&gt; {
 }
 </pre>